Orders of Protection

 You may request an Order of Protection at any of the Protective Order Center locations at the Superior Court, or go to one of the municipal courts or one of the justice courts.
 Regardless of where you reside in Arizona, generally, any court in Arizona may issue an Order of Protection.

 Until the Order is served, you should keep an additional copy of the Order of Protection in your possession in order for law enforcement to complete service on the defendant if the defendant has not been served and comes near you.
-Call 911; explain that you have an Order of Protection and the defendant is approaching you, and that you also need the paperwork served.
+Call 911; explain that you have an Order of Protection and the defendant is approaching you.
 Have the law enforcement officer serve the defendant with your copy of the Order of Protection.

 Orders of Protection are not valid until served on the defendant.
 The Order of Protection must be served within one year of its issuance.
 Once served, an Order of Protection is valid for one year from the date the Order is served.